 How to install aMule on your distribution:

-For, install aMule on your favorite distribution You can choose to use the package manager and official repositories of your distro to get the binary package and install it in a simple way.
+To install aMule on your favorite distribution You can choose to use the package manager and official repositories of your distro to get the binary package and install it in a simple way.
 The problem with this is that it differs between one distribution and another, so to explain it, that's why it is best that you access the fantastic Wiki that the developers of aMule have left us.

 However, we are going to explain step by step the generic form that would be valid for any distribution since we start from a tarball with the aMule source code to unpack and compile it in our system.
 For this, it is necessary to verify that we fulfill a series of prerequisites, since the compilation needs many packages on which it depends.
 So the first thing is satisfy dependencies.